mqtt-tools/mqttwarn/HANDBOOK.md

         }
 ```

-with the following target definition in `mqttwarn.py`
+with the following target definition in `mqttwarn.ini`

 ```ini
 [config:nsca]